Positive displacement pipette: Applications

 Since the piston makes direct contact with the sample, the aspiration force in a positive displacement pipette is unaffected by the sample's physical properties.
 Several liquid handling companies suggest that positive displacement pipettes can be used to accurately pipette very viscous, volatile, hot or cold, or corrosive samples.

 Viscous liquids

 Viscous liquids, such as glycerol, flow very slowly.
-Glycerol has high dynamic viscosity, and if a researcher aspirates a sample of glycerol too quickly with an air displacement pipette, It will draw up air bubble.
+Glycerol has high dynamic viscosity, and if a researcher aspirates a sample of glycerol too quickly with an air displacement pipette, It will draw up an air bubble.
 When a researcher attempts to dispense the liquid, some of it will stick to the pipette tip wall, dispense very slowly and remain in the tip.
 Surfactants also produce this effect, but the remaining liquid film is thinner.

 In a positive displacement pipette, the aspiration strength remains constant, so the tip fills evenly.
 Also, the piston slides along the internal sides of the pipette tip and pushes the total volume out, so no liquid is left behind.